 Tennessee has two types of speeding laws: “absolute limits” and a “basic speeding law.”
 This article explains the differences between the two and the consequences of a speeding violation.

 There is no trick to how Tennessee’s absolute speed limits work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you’ve violated the law.
-Unless otherwise posted, the absolute speed limits are:
+Tennessee's absolute speed limits are:

 Notwithstanding the absolute limits, Tennessee’s basic speeding law requires motorists to always drive at a safe speed.
 What a safe speed is will depend on the circumstances.
 For instance, 55 miles per hour might be safe on a bright, sunny day.
 But if it’s dark and the road is icy, going 55 miles per hour could be dangerous and a violation of the basic speeding law.